Trump says he has ‘absolute right’ to declare emergency

 On Twitter, Trump claimed the "failed Fast Train project" was beset by "world record setting" cost overruns and had become "hundreds of times more expensive than the desperately needed Wall!"

 The estimated cost for a San Francisco-to-Los Angeles train has more than doubled to $77 billion.
-That's about 13 times more than the $5.7 billion Trump sought unsuccessfully from Congress to build the wall.
+That's about 13 times the $5.7 billion Trump sought unsuccessfully from Congress to build the wall.

+Hours later, the U.S. Department of Transportation announced it planned to cancel $929 million in federal money allocated to California’s rail project and seek to claw back $2.5 billion the state has already spent.

+California Gov. Gavin Newsom charged it was a reaction to the lawsuit and pledged a fight to keep the money.

+"It's no coincidence that the Administration's threat comes 24 hours after California led 16 states in challenging the President's farcical 'national emergency,'" Newsom said in a statement.
+"This is clear political retribution by President Trump, and we won't sit idly by."

-Last week, California Gov. Gavin Newsom said the rail project “as currently planned, would cost too much and take too long.”
-He said the state would focus on completing a shorter segment in the state’s Central Valley while seeking new funding sources for the longer route.
+The spat over the rail project comes after Newsom said last week the project "as currently planned, would cost too much and take too long."
+He said the state would focus on completing a shorter segment in the state's Central Valley while seeking new funding sources for the longer route.

+Associated Press writers Becky Bohrer in Juneau, Alaska, and Kathleen Ronayne in Sacramento, Calif., contributed.